 - Vanishing angle: It is the maximum angle of heel after which a vessel becomes dangerously unstable.

-Terms Starting With “W”
+Marine Terminology Starting With “W”

 - Watchkeeping: It is the duty performed by the sailor for a defined period.
 For example, on ships, there is a 4 hours watch for each officer on duty.